Robust and efficient verification of graph states in blind measurement-based quantum computation

-where $l$ is a shorthand for $l(\lambda, N, \epsilon,\delta)$.
+where $D(p\|q):=p\ln\frac{p}{q}+(1-p)\ln\frac{1-p}{1-q}$ is the relative entropy between two binary probability vectors $(p,1-p)$ and $(q,1-q)$, and $l$ is a shorthand for $l(\lambda, N, \epsilon,\delta)$.
 Therefore, the probability of acceptance is arbitrarily close to one as long as $N$ is sufficiently large, as illustrated in Fig.~\ref{fig:plot_pNk}.
 Hence, our verification protocol is able to reach any degree of robustness.

-\textbf{Sampling complexity of robust verification}\\ Now we consider the resource cost required by our protocol to reach given verification precision and robustness.
+\textbf{Sample complexity of robust verification}\\ Now we consider the resource cost required by our protocol to reach given verification precision and robustness.
 Let $\rho$ be the state on $\caH^{\otimes (N+1)}$ prepared by Bob and $\sigma_{N+1}\!$ be the reduced state after Alice performs suitable tests and accepts the state $\rho$.
 To verify the target state within infidelity $\epsilon$, significance level $\delta$, and robustness $r$ (with $0\leq r<1$) entails the following two conditions. \begin{enumerate} \item[1.]
 (Soundness) If the infidelity of $\sigma_{N+1}\!$ with the target state is larger than $\epsilon$, then the probability that Alice accepts $\rho$ is less than $\delta$.